If you wish to study with us from February or April 2020, please see the 2019/20 course page for more information.

 - Key fact:

-- Study modern paramedic theory and develop vital skills on this Health and Care Professions Council (HCPC) accredited course.
-You can study while you work and apply to the HCPC to register as a paramedic.
+- Study modern paramedic theory and develop vital skills on this Health and Care Professions Council (HCPC) approved course.
+You can study while you work and you will be eligible to apply to the HCPC for registration as a paramedic.

 Page last updated 9 October 2019